swathi994/webapp/README.md

           1. Create Amazon Linux EC2 instance using terraform. (git clone the below code to launch an instance using terraform insetad of manual process using console)
           2. Login to EC2 instance using .pem file given at the time of creation. ssh -i ".pem file name" ec2-user@ipaddress
-          3. Install Java and Jenkins with ec2-user using the below commands.
+          3. Install Java and Jenkins using the below commands.

                    sudo yum update –y  #software update
                    sudo wget -O /etc/yum.repos.d/jenkins.repo \ https://pkg.jenkins.io/redhat-stable/jenkins.repo #Add the Jenkins repo